minimims23/To-do-App/README.md

 # To-do-App
-Task item todo list app.
-With edit and delete feature
+Plan out your day with an easy todo list app.
+This allows you to Edit,Delete and checkout your progress.
+With a earthy comfortable color scheme.